When it comes to sewing and making your mark, you’ve got lots of options. That’s the good and that’s the bad.

 You also get a sharpener and two caps with brush end.
 Now that’s what I call a convenient, total package.

-Generally, the blue pencil works for light-colored fabric and the white or yellow for dark-colored fabrics.
+Generally, the blue pencil works for light-coloured fabric and the white or yellow for dark-coloured fabrics.

-Chalk pencils are best suited for interior markings, such as dots and squares on both washable and dry clean only fabrics.
+Chalk pencils are best suited for interior markings and notches.
+And they can be used on dry clean only and machine washable fabrics.

 Just make sure that you always brush away marks BEFORE pressing!